Frequently Asked Questions

 How much time do I have to complete my PLAR portfolio?

 Portfolios must be submitted within six weeks after paying the assessment fee.
-If additional time is required, please speak with the PLAR coordinator.
-We encourage students to collaborate with the PLAR office on compiling a portfolio prior to paying the assessment fee.
+If additional time is required, you are required to contact the Student Services Assistant by emailing email@example.com.
+We encourage students to collaborate with the Office of Student Services on compiling a portfolio prior to paying the assessment fee.

 Do PLAR credits count towards a GPA?

 No, the PLAR credits do not count towards your GPA.
-If you are awarded PLAR credits, you will receive an "exemption" for the course challenged.
+If you are awarded PLAR credits, you will receive a "PLA" notation for the course challenged.
 There will be no mark or grade indicated on your student record.